-With multiple infrastructural development projects underway and increasing connectivity Mumbai Metropolitan Region (MMR) has emerged as one of the top realty hotspots.
+With multiple infrastructural development projects underway and improving connectivity, Mumbai Metropolitan Region (MMR) has emerged as one of the top realty hotspots.

-Now, the Mumbai City Guardian Minister Deepak Kesarkar shared several plans for the betterment of the city.
-From developing places of worship, day and night care centres, and redevelopment of local traditions by turning them into tourists spots.
+Mumbai City Guardian Minister Deepak Kesarkar recently shared several plans aimed at the city’s development.
+These include the redevelopment of places of worship, the establishment of day and night care centres, and the preservation of local traditions by transforming them into tourist attractions.

-Recently, Kesarkar discussed many such concepts while speaking at a press conference at the Brihanmumbai Municipal Corporation (BMC) headquarters.
+Kesarkar discussed several concepts while addressing a press conference held at the Brihanmumbai Municipal Corporation (BMC) headquarters.

 Mumbai Eye